-The Regional Utilities Office will submit a pdf of Utility Sheets, Utility Relocation Plans, and a Utilities Index Sheet directly to the FileNet and notify by email EPlans.Turnin.TDOT@tn.gov for letting, just as roadway and structure plans are submitted.
+The Regional Utilities Office will submit the Utility Sheets, Utility Relocation Plans, and a Utilities Index Sheet directly to the Program Operations Office for letting, just as roadway and structure plans are submitted.
 If utilities are to be included in the construction contract, the Utilities Office will also submit estimated utility quantities to the Design Manager.
 The roadway designer will be responsible for developing the "Estimated Utility Quantities Sheet" to be included in the roadway plans, using quantities provided by the Design Manager.